Vachonni/ChatbotWiz/README.md

 #### Locally

-After cloning the repo and getting into it, create a conda environment and install the requirements by running the following commands in your terminal (replace `<ENV_NAME>` by the environmenet name you want to use)
+After cloning the repo and getting into it, create a conda environment and install the requirements by running the following commands in your terminal (replace `<ENV_NAME>` with the environment name you want to use)

  conda create --name <ENV_NAME> python=3.9.5
  conda activate <ENV_NAME>
  pip install -r requirements.txt

 #### Docker container

 This repo was developed directly in a Docker container.
 The `Dockerfile` is in the `.devcontainer` folder.
-If you are using VS Code and have the extension Remote-Containers, you will be automatically promt to devlop in the container.
+If you use VS Code and have the extension Remote-Containers, you will be automatically prompted to develop in the container.

 > IMPORTANT: Change the `mounts` parameter in `.devcontainer/devcontainer.json` to your local repo.